Russia launches rescue ship to space station after leaks

-Russia launched a rescue ship Friday for two cosmonauts and a NASA astronaut whose original ride home sprang a dangerous leak while parked at the International Space Station.
+Russia launched a rescue ship on Friday for two cosmonauts and a NASA astronaut whose original ride home sprang a dangerous leak while parked at the International Space Station.

 The new, empty Soyuz capsule should arrive at the orbiting lab on Sunday.